- The assessment and management of common eye conditions

 Dr Jean- Marc Gerard

-Dr Gerard is an ENT consultant at The Royal Victorian Eye and Ear Hospital since June 2017.
-He is qualified in ENT surgery with a specific interest in otology and neurotology.
+Dr Gerard is an ENT consultant at The Royal Victorian Eye and Ear Hospital and is qualified in ENT surgery with a specific interest in otology and neurotology.
 Prior to moving to Melbourne, Dr Gerard worked as a staff physician at the Cleveland Clinic Abu Dhabi between 2014 and 2017.
-In 20012, after completing his training at the Free University of Brussels and being accredited by the Ministry of Higher Education of the French Community of Belgium, he worked as a consultant in the Otology and Neurotology Department at the University Hospital Saint - Luc (University of Louvain), until 2011 when he was appointed the head of the department.
-Dr Gerard also created and managed the Cochlear Research Centre for Advanced Cephalic Surgery in Brussels from 2010 to 2014 and participated to the development of surgical techniques for hearing implants and implantable microphones.
+In 2012, after completing his training at the Free University of Brussels and being accredited by the Ministry of Higher Education of the French Community of Belgium, he worked as a consultant in the Otology and Neurotology Department at the University Hospital Saint - Luc (University of Louvain) until he was appointed head of the department.
+Dr Gerard also created and managed the Cochlear Research Centre for Advanced Cephalic Surgery in Brussels from 2010 to 2014 and participated in the development of surgical techniques for hearing implants and implantable microphones.
 He was appointed co - chairman of Oto - rhino - laryngology in the faculty of psychology and speech therapy, Catholic University of Louvain (UCL) and Free University of Brussels (ULB), Belgium in 2011.